Dutch court rejects attempt to widen euthanasia laws

-THE HAGUE, Dec 14 (Reuters) - The Netherlands does not have to widen its euthanasia laws by legalising assisting in a suicide for everyone, not just for doctors, Dutch judges ruled on Wednesday after a challenge from a right-to-die organisation.
+THE HAGUE, Dec 14 (Reuters) - The Netherlands does not have to make assisting in a suicide legal for anyone beyond medical professionals, Dutch judges ruled on Wednesday, rejecting a bid by a right-to-die organisation to widen euthanasia laws.

 In their written decision, the judges ruled that the Dutch law strikes a "fair balance between the societal interests of a ban on assisting a suicide - protection of life and preventing abuse of vulnerable persons - and the interests of an individual to have access to physician-assisted suicide in the case of unbearable suffering without the prospect it will get better".

-The case was brought by right-to-die organisation Cooperative Last Will as strategic litigation aimed at getting the Netherlands to widen existing laws.
+The Netherlands was the first country in the world to legalise euthanasia and physician-assisted suicide under strict conditions and when overseen by medical professionals in 2002.

-It had argued that the ban on assisting suicide not overseen by medical professionals violated the right to self-determination and respect for private life enshrined in the European Convention on Human Rights.
+Right-to-die organisation Cooperative Last Will brought the case with the aim of widening existing laws.
+It argued the ban on assisting suicide not overseen by medical professionals violated the right to self-determination and respect for private life enshrined in the European Convention on Human Rights.

 Lawyers for the Dutch state said the euthanasia laws strike a balance between the duty of the state to protect citizens, even from themselves, and individual autonomy.